EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## Cipher Suites

-EDHOC cipher suites consists of a set of COSE algorithms: an AEAD algorithm, an ECDH algorithm, an ECDH curve (including HKDF algorithm), and a signature algorithm.
+EDHOC cipher suites consists of a set of COSE algorithms: an AEAD algorithm, an ECDH algorithm (including HKDF algorithm), an ECDH curve, and a signature algorithm.
 The signature algorithm is not used when EDHOC is authenticated with symmetric keys.
 Each cipher suite is associated with an integer value.

 1. AES-CCM-64-64-128, ECDH-SS + HKDF-256, X25519, and Ed25519
 2. AES-CCM-64-64-128, ECDH-SS + HKDF-256, P-256, and ES256